kratsg/JetReclustering/README.md

 *This is currently in AnalysisBase releases 2.4.17+.*

+*This is now updated for ghostTracksAndTruth branch which allows ghost association of truth B/C hadrons for reclustered jets.*

 *This is an updated README for the ghostTracks branch which allows ghost association of tracks to the reclustered, large R jets, there is simply a few more options that must be specified --the name of the TrackContainer and TrackVertexAssociationTool.
 Note for this to not crash, a TrackVertexAssociationTool must exist already!!!*

 *The new ghost association implementation is only for Athena right now, there is no RootCore equivalent.*